Professional Presence Every Day

 Think First

 Fluency of speech comes from careful forethought.
-First you think the words.
+First, you think the words.
 Then you speak the words.

-Even in casual conversation or work meetings, we can plan ahead what we will say.
+Even in casual conversation or work meetings, we can plan what we will say.
 Consider your content, design, and delivery.
 (Watch for a future blog on the three components to an attention keeping presentation.)

 Slow Down